 Somerset West and its surrounds are all about the outdoors.
 There are endless ways to fulfill your sense of adventure in Somerset West, but here are a few highlights.

-There are just 7 500 cheetahs left in Africa and less than 1000 left in South Africa.
+There are around 7 100 cheetahs left in Africa and just over 1 000 left in South Africa.
 Thankfully, the Cheetah Outreach programme in Somerset West is doing everything it can to turn things around.
 The Cheetah Outreach offers you the chance to get up and close and personal with an adult cheetah, which is not something you will quickly forget!

 Your one-stop day of adventure starts here!
-Blue Rock has the lake in Cape Town that caters for water sports, as well as a diving academy that runs scuba courses.
+Blue Rock has a lake that caters for water sports, as well as a diving academy that runs scuba courses.
 There is cable waterskiing, wakeboarding, slalom, and a paintball course.

 THE HELDERBERG NATURE RESERVE